Last updated on .

 Livestock Station

-The first station was the Livestock Station (Estación de Ganadería).
-Here we had a chance to visit with different types of cattle, sheep, goats, and llamas.
+The first station is the Livestock Station (Estación de Ganadería).
+Here you have a chance to visit with different types of cattle, sheep, goats, and llamas.
 It’s possible to feed the animals milk and carrots as well.

 The 30 minute show finished with a parade of exotic cattle from around the world with some more audience participation.